mgckind/imax/Readme.md

 # Cutouts image explorer

 This is an interactive tool for visualize and classify multiple images at a time.
 It written in Python and Javascript.
 It is based on [Leaflet](https://leafletjs.com/) and it reads the images from a single directory (there is no need for multiple resolutions as images are scaled dynamically).
 It running asyncio server in the back end and support up 10,000 images reasonable well.
-I can load more images but it will slower.
+It can load more images but it will slower.

 You can move and label images all from the keyboard.